-3. Efficacy and Models of Care Following an Acquired Brain Injury
+Principles and Models of Care Following an Acquired Brain Injury

-3.1 Introduction
+3.0 Introduction

 Acquired brain injury (ABI) presents unique challenges that make rehabilitation difficult to standardize.
-The development of best-practice principles has been hindered by limited access to adequate sample sizes and appropriate comparison groups in patients with ABI within a clinical, rehabilitation environment (National Institute of Health, 1998).
-Further, there remains a need for more prospective studies, and a more uniform approach to standardized assessment and outcome measures (New Zealand Guidelines Group, 2006).
+Further complicating the issue, the development of best-practice principles has been hindered by limited sample sizes and comparison groups in a clinical rehabilitation environment (National Institute of Health, 1998).
+Additionally, there is a need for more prospective studies that utilize a uniform approach (i.e., standardized assessment and outcome measures) (New Zealand Guidelines Group, 2006).
 As a result, a consensus on optimal models of care for patients with ABI has been elusive.

 In October of 2007, a workshop was held by the National Institute of Neurological Disorders and Stroke to develop a classification system for Traumatic Brain Injury (TBI) designed to direct therapeutic interventions (Saatman et al., 2008).
-Traditional classification systems have been problematic given the diversity of brain injury needs.
-This international group of experts emphasized that this work only began to scratch the surface in understanding brain injury care.
-Nevertheless, a model of the pathway that patients should follow has evolved.
+Traditional classification systems have been problematic given the diverse range of care patients require following brain injury.
+This international group of experts emphasized that this work only begins to scratch the surface in understanding brain injury care.
+Nevertheless, a model depicting how patients should flow through the health care system following a brain injury has emerged.

-Generally, patients with ABI receive, in order, pre-hospital care, acute care (with neurosurgical intervention if necessary), Emergency Room visit, Intensive Care Unit (ICU) management, inpatient rehabilitation, and are then discharged to the community with varying levels of support (Khan et al., 2002).
-Additional components of this pathway may include cognitive and behavioural rehabilitation programs, community living opportunities, rehabilitation services in the home, care management, and prevention initiatives (Zygun et al., 2005).
-Despite effective triage programs, best evidence-based protocols, and progress in the management of secondary complications of severe TBI, significant regional differences in practice exist (Zygun et al., 2005).
-The typical progression of ABI management is depicted in Figure 1; this figure will be replicated throughout the document as the various stages are explained in more detail.
+Generally, after an ABI patients receive the following in order: pre-hospital care, acute care - which may include an Emergency Department visit, neurosurgical intervention and/or Intensive Care Unit (ICU) management as necessary, inpatient rehabilitation, and then they are discharged to the community with varying levels of support (Khan et al., 2002).
+Across settings, this pathway may include cognitive and behavioural rehabilitation programs, community living opportunities, rehabilitation services in the home, care management, and prevention initiatives (Zygun et al., 2005).
+However, despite effective triage programs, best evidence-based protocols, and progress in the management of secondary complications of severe TBI, significant regional differences in practice exist (Zygun et al., 2005).
+The typical pathway of care is depicted in Figure 3.1; this figure will be replicated throughout the document as the various stages are explained in more detail.

-Figure 1: A schematic depiction of the progression of ABI management.
+Figure 3.1: A schematic depiction of the progression of ABI management.